jongwooksi/jongwooksi/README.md

 </br>
 📫 Scheduled Papers (TBD)

-- A Study on Style Separation and Transfer based on Principal Component Analysis
-- Development of a Touch Display for Automatic Control of Air Purifier
-- Design of Plant Disease Diagnosis System based on Pan-Tilt For Smart Farm
-- Design of Body Motion Recognition System in Pan-Tilt Environment
-- Multi-Classification of Solar Cell Infrared Images based on CNN Model

 - The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells
 - PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor (SCIE)
 - Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network (SCIE)
+- Chili Pepper Disease Diagnosis via Image Reconstruction Using Grabcut and Serial Autoencoder based on Generative Adversarial Network (SCIE)

 </br>
 :book: Publication
+- **J. Si** and S. Kim, "Style Separation and Transfer of Korean Portrait Using Principal Component Analysis", Proc.
+Of the KIIT Summer Conference, 17(1), 2022.06, 52-53 (2 pages)

+- **J. Si** and S. Kim, "Restoration of JPEG Loss Compressed Image based on Pix2Pix : A Preliminary Study", Proc.
+Of the KIIT Summer Conference, 17(1), 2022.06, 53-53 (1 page)

+- M. Kim, **J. Si**, and S. Kim, "Development of a Touch Display for Automatic Control of Air Purifier", Proc.
+Of the KIIT Summer Conference, 17(1), 2022.06, 63-64 (2 pages)

+- S. Lee, **J. Si**, G. Kim, J. Kim, and S. Kim, "Human Body Tracking and Motion Recognition System Using Pan-Tilt HAT", Proc.
+Of the KIIT Summer Conference, 17(1), 2022.06, 295-296 (2 pages)

+- M. Jeong, **J. Si**, S. Lee, M. Kim, and S. Kim, "Crop Disease Diagnosis System based on Pan-Tilt HAT For Smart Farm", Proc.
+Of the KIIT Summer Conference, 17(1), 2022.06, 311-312 (2 pages)

+- **J. Si** and S. Kim, "Multi-Classification of Solar Cell Infrared Images based on CNN Model", Proc.
+Of the KMMS Spring Conference, 2022.05 (2 pages)

 - **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), 20(3), 2022.03, 137-146 (10 pages)